inferly/inferlylens/docs/index.rst

 The project uses *ruff* for formating and linting and *pytest* for testing.
 We also use *taskipy* to make it easy run tests, or build the documentation:::

-   poetry run task check
+   uv run task check
-   poetry run task test
+   uv run task test

 .. toctree::
    :maxdepth: 1